-But let us not neglect the opportunities at home -- opportunities here within the American market where we have a common currency, no tariff walls, a common language and a reasonably similar set of values.
-Here is the greatest untapped, undeveloped market that the world has ever known -- particularly for perishable farm products such as meat, milk, poultry and eggs.
-We have to approach that untapped market through strengthening and improving economic conditions in our own distressed areas, and through seeking by both public and private means to improve economic oppurtunities here at home and thereby raise living standards of our low income groups.
+opportunities here within the American market where we have a common currency, no tariff walls, a common language and a reasonably similar set of values.
+Here is the greatest untapped, undeveloped market that the world has ever known -- particularly for perishable farm products such as meat, milk, poultry, and eggs.
+We have to approach that untapped market through strengthening and improving economic conditions in our own distressed areas, and through seeking by both public and private means to improve economic opportunities here at home and thereby raise living standards of our low income groups.